NBISweden/grave/README.md

 ## Description

-**pan-aDNA** is a Nextflow workflow for mapping and genotyping ancient or modern samples against a pangenome graph reference.
+`pan-aDNA` is a Nextflow workflow for mapping and genotyping ancient or modern samples against a pangenome graph reference.

 As input it takes a pangenome graph in `.gbz` format and paired-end FASTQ data (from samples listed in a `.csv` samplesheet).

+It is recommended to construct the graph with [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md).

 ## Quick start

-1. [Install Nextflow](https://www.nextflow.io/docs/latest/install.html) (uses DSL2, workflow was tested with v23.10.1)
+1. [Install Nextflow](https://www.nextflow.io/docs/latest/install.html) (`pan-aDNA` uses DSL2 and was tested with `Nextflow v23.10.1`)
 2. [Install Apptainer](https://apptainer.org/docs/admin/main/installation.html)
 3. Clone the Workflow repository: `git clone https://github.com/NBISweden/pan-adna.git`
 4. In `data/reference`, add or link to the [reference graph](#reference-graphs-and-indexes)
-5. Fill out the `.csv` samplesheet, [see layout description below](#samplesheet-layout)
+5. Fill out `data/samplesheet.csv` including paths to the reads, [see layout description below](#samplesheet-layout)
 6. Run the workflow with defaults: `nextflow main.nf`, or see the [parameters for more options](#parameters)

 ### Reference graphs and indexes

-- pan-aDNA takes `.gbz` pangenome graphs as input, such as those produced by [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md), part of the [Cactus package](https://github.com/ComparativeGenomicsToolkit/cactus)
+- `pan-aDNA` takes `.gbz` pangenome graphs as input, such as those produced by [Minigraph-Cactus](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md), part of the [Cactus package](https://github.com/ComparativeGenomicsToolkit/cactus)
 - There are two main methods for building the graph with `Minigraph-Cactus`:
 	1) haplotype sampling [best practice]
 	2) coverage filtering
-- The choice of method dictates whether to run pan-aDNA in `haplo` mode [default] or `filter` mode, described more below
+- The choice of method impacts whether to run `pan-aDNA` in `haplo` mode [default] or `filter` mode, described more below
-- Because pan-aDNA is designed to handle very short reads, it recreates all graph indexes, and users only need to provide the `.gbz` file
+- Because `pan-aDNA` is designed to handle very short reads, it recreates all graph indexes, and users only need to provide the `.gbz` file

 #### Haplotype sampling

-- Current best practice for mapping samples to pangenome graphs uses sample specific haplotype sampling, read more [here](https://www.nature.com/articles/s41592-024-02407-2) and [here](https://github.com/vgteam/vg/wiki/Haplotype-Sampling)
+- Current best practice for mapping samples to pangenome graphs utilises sample specific haplotype sampling from the graph, read more [here](https://www.nature.com/articles/s41592-024-02407-2) and [here](https://github.com/vgteam/vg/wiki/Haplotype-Sampling)
 - To build the graph, run `MiniGraph-Cactus` with option: `--haplo` (`--giraffe` is not required)
 - The clipped, unfiltered graph (e.g., `graph.gbz`) is used as input to `pan-aDNA`

 #### Filtered graphs

-- The previous method of building pangenome graphs for read mapping used coverage filtering to remove nodes not found in `x` haplotypes
+- The other method of building pangenome graphs for read mapping uses coverage filtering to remove nodes not found in `x` haplotypes
 - By default the `MiniGraph-Cactus` option `--giraffe` generates a graph filtered to depth 2.
-Haplotype support level can be adjusted with the `--filter` option, e.g.: `--giraffe --filter 10`
+Coverage support level can be adjusted with the `--filter` option, e.g.: `--giraffe --filter 10`
-- To use filtered graphs as input to `pan-aDNA`, the parameter `--referenceMode filter` should be set on the command line
+- To use a filtered graph with `pan-aDNA`, the parameter `--referenceMode filter` should be set on the command line
 - The clipped, filtered graph (e.g., `graph.d2.gbz`) is used as input to `pan-aDNA`

 ### Samplesheet layout

 >[!TIP]
-> The samplesheet should be in `.csv` format
+> The table below is for example purposes - the samplesheet must be in `.csv` format

 | id            | type    | repeat | fastq1               | fastq2               |
 |---------------|---------|--------|----------------------|----------------------|